canlii/API_documentation/EN.md

 | Parameter | Description |
 |--|--|
 | databaseId |   See above.
 | caseId | The case's unique identifier, as returned by the previous type of call.
-Generally this is the case's neutral reference on CanLII.
+Generally corresponds to the CanLII citation.

 ### Example call
 To fetch metadata for the Dunsmuir case (*Dunsmuir* v. *New Brunswick*, [2008] 1 SCR 190, 2008 SCC 9), you would use: